hibo98/uuid-request-tool/README.md

-UUIDAbfrageTool
+Minecraft UUID Request Tool
 ===========

-Das UUIDAbfrageTool dient dazu die UUID eines Minecraft Spielers direkt bei Mojang abzufragen.
+The UUID Request Tool allows you to request the UUID from a Minecraft player direct from Mojang

-Benötigt wird json-simple Version 1.1.1 https://code.google.com/p/json-simple/
+Depends on json-simple version 1.1.1 https://code.google.com/p/json-simple/